jmullool/HELM_for_Cisco_ThousandEye_Agents/README.md

 ```
 helm upgrade --install john thousandeyesagent-0.1.0.tgz --set account_token=MTIzNDVBQkNERUY=
 ```
+#### Method 2- Installing with local vlaues override file

-(2) or run the HELM install command and set the custom values in a file (i.e. myvalues.yaml).
-These values will overwrite the same values in the values.yaml file.
+Run the HELM install command and point to a custom values file (i.e. myvalues.yaml).
+These values will overwrite the same values in the chart's values.yaml file.
 The chart can either be extracted or not.
 A sample myvalues.yaml is included, but you can use any file name.
 In the below example we are in the top level repo directory.

 ```
 helm upgrade --install <release name> thousandeyesagent-<0.1.0>.tgz -n <namespace> -f <custom_values_file>